steveadams/versions/README.md

 2. `3.0 <= 2.0`
 3. `3.01 >= 3.1`

-TODO:
+## Running tests

+Run `yarn` and then `yarn test` to get a verbose output of the test results.

+## TODO

+Here are some things that would improve the code:

 1. Better test cases
 2. Could probably write a simple and fast enough regex for parsing in one pass
 3. Improve types
-4. Find more bugs
+4. Find and resolve more bugs